-Washington State University’s Electric Power Engineering PSM combines advanced technical courses with professional management training.
-Graduates will gain both an in-depth knowledge of electric power engineering and the managerial skills needed to advance in the industry.
+Washington State University’s Electrical Power Engineering PSM combines advanced technical courses with professional management training.
+Graduates will gain both an in-depth knowledge of electrical power engineering and the managerial skills needed to advance in the industry.

 Technical courses include power systems analysis, power system economics and electricity markets, as well as electives in such areas as power electronics, renewable energy and high voltage engineering.
 Business courses range from law to finance, and from communication to ethics.
 The 30-credit program also includes an industry-based internship project.